Toxic shock syndrome

 - Staying in the hospital intensive care unit (ICU) for monitoring

 Toxic shock syndrome may be deadly in up to 50% of cases.
-The condition may return in those that survive.
+The condition may return in those who survive.

 Toxic shock syndrome is a medical emergency.
 Seek medical help right away if you develop a rash, fever, and feel ill, particularly during menstruation and tampon use or if you have had recent surgery.